cerplot/luigi/doc/configuration.rst

 [worker]
 --------

-These parameters control Luigi worker behavior.
+These parameters control Trun worker behavior.

 count_uniques
   If true, workers will only count unique pending jobs when deciding